Bobble Stitch Crochet Square in 2 Sizes

 Sampler Poncho CAL

-You also have the option to get the square and poncho assembly instructions all at once by purchasing the pattern bundle.
+The square patterns are not longer available as free downloads, but you still have the option to get the square and poncho assembly instructions all at once by purchasing the pattern bundle.
 This includes all 24 squares and the instructions to put them together into this beautiful poncho!

 Where else can I get this bobble stitch crochet square pattern?